sachiyash/Sachi0924/README.md

-This repository is created for Git practical.
+This file is updated from GitHub.